41.001: Vacation and Winter Closure Time for Administrative and Classified Employees

 |Approved by:||Roderick J. McDavis|

-Classified employees and employees in administrative appointments with duration of 11 or 12 months are eligible for the paid vacation leave benefit.
+Classified employees and employees in administrative appointments with duration of eleven or twelve months are eligible for the paid vacation leave benefit.

 Paid vacation is not earned during an unpaid leave of absence without regular pay.